 - A. The City encourages employees who are struggling against the use of alcohol or drugs to seek help.
 The City will not terminate the employment of, discipline, or discriminate against an employee solely because the employee voluntarily seeks treatment for an alcohol or substance abuse problem by following the procedures outlined below. - B. Covered employees who self-identify to alcohol misuse or controlled substances use will not be subject to the Administrative Action provisions found on page 18 if: - 1.
-The admission is in accordance the policy found in paragraph C below. - 2.
-The covered employee does not self-identify in order to avoid testing under this program; - 3.
-The covered employee makes the admission of alcohol misuse or controlled substances use before performing a safety sensitive function (specifically, the admission must be made prior to reporting for duty); and - 4.
-The covered employee may not perform a safety sensitive function until the City is satisfied that the employee has been evaluated and has successfully completed education or treatment requirements in accordance with this self-identification program. - C. If a covered employee admits to alcohol misuse or controlled substances: - 1.
-The City will not take adverse action against an employee who self-identifies within the parameters of Section B, above. - 2.
-The employee will be allowed a sufficient opportunity to seek evaluation, education or treatment to establish control over the his/her drug and/or alcohol problem - 3.
-The employee will be allowed to return to safety-sensitive functions upon: - Successful completion of an educational or treatment program, as determined by a drug and alcohol abuse evaluation expert, (i.e., employee assistance professional, substance abuse professional, or qualified drug and alcohol counselor); - b.
-The employee undergoing: - a Return to Duty test with a result indicating an alcohol concentration of less than 0.02; and/or - 2) The employee undergoing a Return to Duty controlled substance test with a verified negative test result. - Based on the advice of the employee's substance abuse expert, and as part of a Return to Duty Agreement, the City may incorporate employee monitoring and may require non-DOT follow-up testing. - D. Employees who are struggling with drug and/or alcohol abuse have the following resources available: - The City's Employee Assistance Program (enter phone number)
+The admission is in accordance with the policy found in paragraph C below. - 2.
+The covered employee does not self-identify in order to avoid testing under this program; - The covered employee makes the admission of alcohol misuse or controlled substances use before performing a safety-sensitive function (specifically, the admission must be made prior to reporting for duty); and - 4.
+The covered employee may not perform a safety-sensitive function until the City is satisfied that the employee has been evaluated and has successfully completed education or treatment requirements in accordance with this self-identification program. - C. If a covered employee admits to alcohol misuse or controlled substances: - 1.
+The City will not take adverse action, such as termination, demotion or formal discipline, against an employee who self-identifies within the parameters of Section B, above. - 2.
+The employee will be provided with a reasonable accommodation in order to seek evaluation, education or treatment to establish control over their drug and/or alcohol problem. - 3.
+The employee will be allowed to return to safety-sensitive functions upon: - a.
+Successful completion of an educational or treatment program, as determined by a drug and alcohol abuse evaluation expert, (i.e., employee assistance professional, substance abuse professional, or qualified drug and alcohol counselor) as evidenced by a letter from the education or treatment program or counselor or a limited HIPPA waiver allowing City to communicate with the program or counselor as to completion and advice regarding safetysensitive functions and a Return to Duty; - b.
+The employee undergoing: - 1) a Return to Duty alcohol test with a result indicating an alcohol concentration of less than 0.02; and/or - 2) a Return to Duty controlled substance test with a verified negative test result. - 4.
+Based on the advice of the employee's substance abuse expert, and as part of a Return to Duty Agreement, the City may incorporate employee monitoring and may require non-DOT follow-up testing. - D. Employees who are struggling with drug and/or alcohol abuse have the following resources available: - The City's Employee Assistance Program (enter phone number)